-The good news is that 96% of respondents said that countries that do allow partners to work are desirable destinations for relocation.
-So there is a real incentive for host countries to create a competitive and attractive environment for international investment and highly skilled employees to support economic growth.
+The good news is that the 96% of respondents said that countries that do allow partners to work are desirable destinations for relocation.
+We don't expect significant change here in our upcoming widescale survey planned for september 2021.
+So there is a real incentive for host countries to create a competitive and attractive enviroment for international investment and highly skilled mobile employees to support economic growth.
 What's more, as many partners are highly qualified, they too can contribute their skills and revenue to the local economy if they work.